subconsciousnetwork/subtext/specification.md

 Org Mode builds on Outline Mode, adding additional syntax for metadata, `[[wikilinks]]` and other features.

-Things appreciate about Outline Mode:
+Things to appreciate about Outline Mode:

 - It gets a lot of mileage out of a single primitive (`*`).
 - It is a structured format.
 You can parse it into logical software-manipulable blocks.